 Stress incontinence is the most common type of incontinence.
 A laugh, cough, or misplaced jumping jack is enough to open the floodgates.
 People with urge incontinence are inflicted with a frequent and sudden need to urinate, regardless of how much urine is in the bladder.

-We realize that peeing when you least expect it affects how you live your life.
-So read on for 10 ways to help your overactive bladder!
-3
+Overactive bladder can seriously impact your life.
+Read on for 10 ways to help your overactive bladder!

 1. Try to avoid caffeine, carbonated drinks, sugar, alcohol, and spicy or acidic foods.

 Why?
 Well caffeine is a diuretic which makes you need to use the bathroom more often.
 Carbonated drinks and sugar are thought to stimulate the bladder.
 Alcohol switches off the ability of your body to concentrate urine, meaning you tend to urinate more dilute, watery urine, which dehydrates you, making your thirstier, so you drink more.
 And those chilies not only bring fire to your mouth, they also wreak havoc in your bladder.